Podcast: Conductive Discussions: Patent Infringement Under 271(g)—Tips, Traps, and Trends

 Andrew Radsch: In a nutshell, Section 287(b) is an innocent infringer safe harbor.
 It bars all remedies under Section 271(g) for any acts that occur before there was notice of infringement.
 In cases where the asserted patent has expired, this safe harbor can preclude any recovery under Section 271(g), effectively ending any such suit.
 Now, “notice of infringement” under this subsection is defined broadly.
 It includes actual knowledge of information, sufficient to persuade a reasonable person that it is likely, a product was made by a patented process, or a detailed written accusation of infringement, or both.
 Note, however, that unlike the marking provisions of Section 287(a), marking the number of a process patent on practicing products does not provide constructive notice of infringement sufficient to overcome this safe harbor.

-Carolyn Redding: So damages can start to accrue even before the patent owner does anything to tell the importer or seller that the product was made by an infringing process, if the importer or seller already has some information from which an objective person would conclude infringement was likely?
+James Mack: So damages can start to accrue even before the patent owner does anything to tell the importer or seller that the product was made by an infringing process, if the importer or seller already has some information from which an objective person would conclude infringement was likely?

-Andrew Radsch: Yes, Carolyn—that's exactly correct.
+Andrew Radsch: That's exactly correct.
 In addition, the statute explicitly identifies three categories of persons who are ineligible for the safe harbor, even if there was no notice of infringement: First, those who practice the patented process; second, those who know that a patented process was used to make the accused product; and third, those who are owned or controlled by, or themselves own or control, the person who practices the patented process.

 Daniel Richards: These sound like important additional limits on who can avoid past damages if they are an importer or a seller, can you talk more about those categories?